Buying real estate in Slovenia?

 Can I use US income to qualify in Slovenia right now?

-Slovenian banks do accept US-sourced income for mortgage qualification, but they typically apply conservative affordability assumptions and may discount your income by 10% to 20% to account for currency risk and verification complexity.
+Most major Slovenian banks will accept US-sourced income for mortgage qualification, but they typically apply a more conservative approach, sometimes discounting your gross income by 10% to 20% to account for currency risk and the difficulty of verifying foreign earnings.

 Get fresh and reliable information about the market in Slovenia